feldroop/floxer/README.md

-# floxer: FM-index longread PEX-based aligner
+# floxer: FM-Index longread PEX-based aligner

 An *exact*\* longread aligner applying the following techniques to not be orders of magnitude slower than more approximate tools like [minimap](https://github.com/lh3/minimap2).